-Some Information on its Origin
+Some Information Morphine’s Origin

 Morphine belongs to a group of drugs known as opiates and is made with raw opium from the poppy plant (Papaver somniferum).
 It is a painkiller and is an effective drug for pain relief.
 It treats moderate to severe pain and severe coughs and can develop into morphine addiction.